 When a vehicle starts shifting funny as in like a hesitation, a hiccup between gear shifts and or maybe it doesn’t shift gears at all, it could mean your due for maintenance, having a mechanical issue or maybe your low on transmission fluid.

 - Before you start to worry to much, take a deep breath, say woosah, and lets talk about how to check your transmission fluid level.

 - Do you know how to check your transmission fluid level?
 If you are reading this will have to go with no. No worries, it’s typically an easy basic maintenance duty that could save you a trip to the local repair shop and a couple of bucks.

-1st you’ll have to find the transmission dipstick.
+1st you’ll have to find the transmission dipstick if applicable.
 Hopefully you know how to pop the hood.
-If not I wouldn’t even suggest trying to check the fluid level and I’d call a friend and or a professional like the team over at Last Chance Auto Repair.
+If not I wouldn’t even suggest trying to check the fluid level and I’d call a friend and or a professional like the team of transmission experts over at Last Chance Auto Repair.

 Once the hood is open the trans dip stick usually stands out as a yellow or red color but in some cases it’s black.
 In a lot of cases they will be labeled trans fluid, transmission fluid, transmission, ATF.
 But they are not always labeled and in some cases not accessible, not included and or they are locked (CVT transmissions).
 Where if that is the case you’ll want to bring your vehicle to a transmission shop to play it safe.

 The location of the trans dipstick varies.
 Most rear-wheel drive (RWD) vehicles, put the dipstick towards the rear of the engine around the firewall.
 Front-wheel drive (FWD) vehicles, the dipstick is usually found sticking out of the transaxle.
 Some vehicles don’t have dipsticks.
 Some vehicles require the trans fluid level to be checked through a check hole/opening and some vehicles require a dipstick fluid level tool.